Lima Memorial Health System Logo

 • You will see blood in your urine for several days.
 This is normal.

 • You may feel pain in your bladder and burning when you urinate.
-If your provider says it's OK, sitting in a warm bath may help relieve the discomfort.
+If your surgeon says it's OK, sitting in a warm bath may help relieve the discomfort.
 Using a heating pad set on low can also help.

 • You can drive after you've stopped taking any narcotic pain relievers.